Pump Up the Volume (song): Production

-Influence
+Legacy and influence

 As one of the first big British-made house hits, "Pump Up the Volume" marked a turning point in the popularity of the genre.
 Eric B. & Rakim's "Paid in Full", which had been released prior to the M|A|R|R|S track, also hit the top 20 in November, and both singles borrowed heavily from Coldcut's previous UK chart success "Say Kids What Time Is It?".
 This was a very rapid response, as "Pump Up the Volume" seemed to catch the record industry off-guard.
 It was not until February 1988, four months after "Pump Up the Volume" reached the top ten, that the floodgates truly opened.
-Like "Pump Up the Volume", many of the first major wave of British house hits were on independent labels, and many of these and were obviously influenced by M|A|R|R|S.
+Like "Pump Up the Volume", many of the first major wave of British house hits were on independent labels, and many of these were obviously influenced by M|A|R|R|S.

 While Two Men, a Drum Machine and a Trumpet's "Tired of Getting Pushed Around", one of the first such hits, was principally just a dance groove with minimal use of samples, it was the sampling angle that made most impact on the public consciousness in the short term.
 Among the hits clearly following in M|A|R|R|S's footsteps were "Beat Dis" by Bomb the Bass, "Bass (How Low Can You Go?)" by Simon Harris, "Theme from S-Express" by S'Express and "Doctorin' the House" by Coldcut featuring Yazz and the Plastic Population.
-These in turn spawned imitators from across Europe and the U.S. The sample montage craze would soon burn itself out, since many of the later records relied heavily on recycling the same samples already heard on the aforementioned hits.
+These in turn spawned imitators from across Europe and the U.S. The sample montage craze would soon burn itself out, since many of the later records relied heavily on recycling the same samples already heard on the aforementioned hits, especially noticeable on Tolga Flim Flam Balkan's "Best of Joint Mix".
 Litigation would also play its part, and the adage "Where there's a hit — there's a writ" was coined as both house and hip hop artists underwent a period of legal trouble for using unlicensed samples in their recordings.
 The sampling style was also being parodied, notably by Star Turn on 45 (Pints) with their UK number 12 hit "Pump Up the Bitter", and by Harry Enfield's "Loadsamoney" single (produced by a young William Orbit).
 Les Adams also released "Check This Out" under the LA Mix moniker—a record that replayed "Pump Up the Volume" and "This is a journey into sound" soundbites before a male voice yells, "Oh not again!
 Get off!"
 Tastes started to change and acid house started to dominate the charts.